(This article may or may not contain affiliate links. What does that mean?)

 Several major airlines – like United, American, and Jetblue – now offer flights into Nantucket.
 All flights will have a layover in either New York, Washington D.C., or Boston, as those are the only cities with direct flights into Nantucket Memorial Airport.
 You can also fly into Boston Logan International Airport and drive down to Hyannis Port, Massachusetts to take the ferry over instead.

-When it comes to places to stay, Nantucket offers a nice mix of upscale resorts and charming B&Bs.
+When it comes to places to stay for your Nantucket Vacation, the island offers a nice mix of upscale resorts and charming B&Bs.
 For a family that’s seeking a good location with all the amenities and then some, we love the Nantucket Hotel & Resort.
-It’s central to Town and a short walk to Children’s Beach, but also boasts a health club, spa, and pool.
+It’s central to Town and a minute walk to Children’s Beach but also boasts a health club, spa, and pool.
 If a quintessential historical New England experience is what you’re after, the Jared Coffin House is an iconic favorite in the heart of Town.
 But if you like some of the B&B charm with more of a modern twist, Hotel Pippa is the place for you and has a fantastic little wine bar and patio off of its lobby.
-We also recommend checking out Airbnb and VRBO — there are loads of beautiful beachside rentals on the island that will have you feeling like a local.
+We also recommend checking out VRBO – there are loads of beautiful beachside rentals on the island that will have you feeling like a local.

 If you’re looking for a nice summer escape to get away from it all and have some relaxing fun as a family, Nantucket Island is a perfect destination.

-If you enjoyed this article consider pining or sharing it!
+If you enjoyed this article, please consider pinning or sharing it!